vgoklani/TwitterStream_OAuth/README.md

-Quick code snippet for accessing the *filtered* Twitter Streaming API with OAuth authentication.
+## Access the *filtered* Twitter Streaming API via OAuth authentication

-First: get a consumer key/secret from dev.twitter.com
+* first get a consumer key/secret from dev.twitter.com

-Second: just call the filter_stream() in TwitterStream_OAuth.py, passing in your consumer key/secret from above, and a comma separated list of keywords (i.e. ['iphone','ipad','ipod']).
+* then just call filter_stream() from TwitterStream_OAuth.py, passing in your consumer key/secret from above, and a comma separated list of keywords (i.e. ['iphone','ipad','ipod']).

-The OAuth dance will open your default browser, and generate an access key/secret to authorize the streaming client.
-This will then get saved in *clear* text in your local directory (you might want to encrypt it).
+During the first run, the OAuth dance will open your default browser and generate an access key/secret to authorize the streaming client.
+The access key/secret will then get saved locally, as a *clear* text file. (you might want to encrypt it).

 Also note that I had issues assigning the SSL certificate to pycurl, so this version ignores the SSL check!
-You've been warned!

 The default callback function will output all tweets to stdout.
 You should define your own callback, and pipe the data to (say) MongoDB, etc.